pdxjohnny/pdxjohnny.github.io/content/posts/linux-kernel.md

 be convincing for why your change should be accepted!
 Make your coverletter and commit messages very detailed.
 The kernel is a big place.
 It may have been a long time since someone reading your patch series has looked at the place you're working.
-Be courtious and remind them of all the moving peices involved in what you're doing, and why and how you're changing them.
+Be courtious and remind them of all the moving pieces involved in what you're doing, and why and how you're changing them.

 ### Etiquette